 Although Sam’s mother, Priscilla, is also American, she was born and raised in Surrey, England.
 Priscilla decides to send Sam to England for the summer where the youngster will be greeted by her grandmother, the Duchess of Surrey.
 Priscilla’s hope is the duchess will turn her little ruffian into a proper lady.

-As soon as Sam arrives, she meets an English boy, Oliver, who is a year old.
+As soon as Sam arrives, she meets an English boy, Oliver, who is a year older than she.
 Together they have one riotous adventure after the other.

 You probably can guess by now the story is a fish-out-of-water tale.
 How will a rough-and-tumble ten-year-old deal with British aristocrats?